dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 Click "Allow", then try to read some barcodes and the newly found barcodes will appear in notifications.

 ![Notification with Barcodes](./assets/pwa-3.png)

+Notifications can be shown when the app's page is out of focus or even closed, so you don't need to stay on the app's page when reading barcodes.